Meet the team at Beechboro Physiotherapy

 Grant graduated from Curtin University in 1998 and worked in hospital and private practice settings.
 He then spent five years in the UK working predominantly in private practice.
 This included working with professional golfers and footballers.
 Since returning to Perth, Grant has continued in private practice, joining Beechboro Physiotherapy in 2007.
 He has had ongoing involvement with high-level athletes and is part of the Hopman Cup medical team.
 Grant has incorporated the use of Graston Technique for the treatment of various musculoskeletal conditions.
 His particular interest is in the treatment of spinal pain, headaches and shoulder injuries.

-When away from work he enjoys spending his time outdoors with his wife and four young children.
-Grant enjoys all sports and likes to stay active with running and cycling.
+When away from work he enjoys spending his time outdoors with his wife and four children.
+Grant enjoys all sports and likes to stay active with paddling and cycling.
+With over 20 years of experience as a Physiotherapist he understands the impact that pain and injury can have on a person’s lifestyle.

 Karen joined Beechboro Physiotherapy after graduating from Curtin University.
-She has since completed further studies in the treatment of shoulder and spinal pain and is a WorkFit accredited Physiotherapist providing expert assessment, implementation and progression of gym based programmes for those involved in workers compensation or motor vehicle injuries.
+She has since completed further studies in the treatment of shoulder and spinal pain.
+Karen has a special interest in nutrition and is very aware of the role this can play in recovery from injury and on the body’s ability to function.

 Caitlin graduated from Curtin University in 2009 and spent two years working in private practice in regional WA before spending 12 months in the UK.
 Caitlin joined the Beechboro team on her return to Perth in early 2013.
 Since graduating as a Physiotherapist Caitlin has completed further studies in advanced dry needling (acupuncture) and sports injury management.
-Caitlin has also completed extensive study in Pilates.
-Caitlin regularly uses her knowledge of Pilates exercise in the treatment of many of the conditions she sees everyday.
+Caitlin has also completed postgraduate studies in Continence and Women’s Health enabling her to manage a range of conditions in this specialty area.
+This compliments the extensive study Caitlin has completed in Pilates, which she uses in the treatment of many of the conditions she sees every day.

 Tom graduated from Curtin University in 2012 and soon after commenced private practice work.